BiswajitThakur/host-rs/README.md

-  insert  Add host or url to allow, block, redirect, sources list remove  Remove allow, block, redirect host and host sources print   Print allow, block, redirect, etc host and host sources import  Import host or url from file export  Expoer user data (you can import it later) update  Update sources or self help    Print this message or the help of the given subcommand(s)
+  insert  Add host or url to allow, block, redirect, sources list remove  Remove allow, block, redirect host and host sources print   Print allow, block, redirect, etc host and host sources update  Update sources or self help    Print this message or the help of the given subcommand(s)